fastapi-admin/fastapi-admin/docs/en/docs/reference/index.md

 ## permission_provider (💗 Pro only)

-You can enable permission control by setting `permission_provider`.
+You can enable permission control by setting `permission_provider`, which is instance of `fastapi_admin.providers.permission.PermissionProvider` of its subclass.

 ### admin_model